NOAA-OWP/wres/documentation/src/index.md

         bin\wres.bat execute c:/path/to/project.xml

-This will run a project specified in "project.xml" from start to finish.
+This will run an evaluation project configuration specified in "project.xml" from start to finish.

 You may run the wres script from anywhere, and the project file may be in any location or any file name, absolute or relative.